Quantum Link Homology via Trace Functor I: Applications and generalizations

 \subsection{Generalized annular homology}

 There is another generalization of the~annular homology, which is very close to twisting.
-In this section we assume that $\scalars$ is a~ring of characteristic two, so that the~Chen--Khovanov construction is strictly functorial.
+In this section we work in characteristic two, so that the~Chen--Khovanov construction is strictly functorial.